Updated: Mar 11

 With Joe being a huge New Jersey Devils fan, and the timing working out that there was no home game for the team on March 14th, I was able to book the team’s mascot to make a surprise appearance at the wedding.
 Since the NHL was one of the few organizations already putting restrictions and cancellations in place, it made sense.
 Despite being bummed, Joe still appreciated the gesture and we both understood the circumstance.

 By this point, the CDC’s guidelines were limiting gatherings to 150 people.
 This didn’t affect us too much since we only invited 100 people.
 We did communicate that if anyone felt unsafe or uncomfortable, we wouldn’t take it personally if they didn’t want to attend.
 To our surprise, only a small handful took advantage of the option and the rest celebrated with us.
 During the reception, already pronounced Mr. and Mrs, and with only an hour left, it was announced that the tri-state area was going into lockdown.

 As we celebrate our 1st wedding anniversary, we look back on the day in amazement.
-Little did we know then that our wedding would mark the last time we would see so many friends and family members in person, the last time we would hug, kiss, and high-five people, and the last time we would attend a party.
+Little did we know then that our wedding would mark the last time for a very long time that we would see so many friends and family members in person, that we would hug, kiss, and high-five people.
+That our wedding was the last big celebration for a while.
 Little did we know then that we would go into a year-long quarantine.

 The luck of our timeline does not go unnoticed to us.
 Every day during our “honeymoon” quarantine, we have been entirely grateful to have gotten in our wedding before everyone went their separate ways for the next year.
 As we celebrate our anniversary today, we will make a toast to the future of our marriage being filled with health and happiness, and toast to the hope of traveling, gatherings, and hugging our loved ones once again.